riboviz/riboviz/docs/user/install.md

 $ bash miniconda3.sh -b -p $HOME/miniconda3
 ```

-**Note:** make sure you use `-O`, which provides a name for the downloaded file, and not `-o`, which provides the name of a file for messages about the download.
+**Note:** Make sure you use `-O`, which provides a name for the downloaded file, and not `-o`, which provides the name of a file for messages about the download.

 For Mac OS and Windows installers, go to [Miniconda installation page](https://docs.conda.io/en/latest/miniconda.html).